 Simply put, Jira Slack automation means creating rules that let Jira and Slack talk to each other automatically.
 When something happens in Jira, like a new ticket gets created, an update can pop up in a Slack channel.
 Going the other way, you can use a command in Slack to create a new issue in Jira.

 The real win here is getting all your information in one place so everyone knows what’s going on.
-Instead of someone having to find and paste a Jira link into Slack every time a discussion needs to happen, the update just shows up.
-It gives everyone better visibility into project progress and cuts down on the boring admin work that pulls your team away from their real jobs.
+Instead of someone having to find and paste a Jira link into Slack, the update just shows up.
+It gives everyone better visibility into project progress and streamlines the communication that helps your team succeed.
 The main tools for this are Jira's own Automation engine and the official Slack integration.

 Getting started with native Jira Slack automation